 Explaining Solar Panel Wattage Ratings To Clients

 An important aspect of providing excellent customer service to potential solar homeowners is providing them with relevant information to make an informed purchasing decision.
-Being knowledgeable about the solar rating standards and how they relate to real-world solar panel output helps ensure that customers can confidently decide to go solar.
-As a solar energy professional, it’s useful to understand solar panel ratings, to show you are knowledgeable about renewable energy.
+Knowledge of the solar rating standards and how they relate to real-world solar panel output helps ensure that customers can confidently decide to go solar.
+As a solar energy professional, it’s useful to understand solar panel ratings to show you are knowledgeable about renewable energy.

 Another critical aspect of customer service is providing services in a timely manner, and GreenLancer can help.
 The GreenLancer platform was developed to provide solar permitting services and engineering stamps to streamline the solar design and installation process.